Workable's cognitive assessments follow a sophisticated methodology for scoring called IRT (Item Response Theory).

 - A score of 70 marks a performance better or equal to 98% of all candidates.

-Since the results compare to all test takers across industries, job levels and geographies it can be helpful to look at the scores your specific candidates receive relative to each other.
+Since the results compare to all test takers across industries, job levels, and geographies, it can be helpful to look at the scores your specific candidates receive relative to each other.
 For example, you may find that 45 is a high score among your candidate pool, even though it is slightly below average compared to a global pool of candidates with different experience levels.

 If a candidate is sent multiple cognitive assessments, a total average T-score will be generated on the timeline.
 This represents overall average performance across assessments.